How Long to Stay at the Wizarding World of Harry Potter

 With the opening of Harry Potter, visitors could easily spend three busy days, or four easier days with breaks, experiencing these parks.

-Families seeking just to see the Wizarding World of Harry Potter can do so in a morning–especially if they follow this site’s advice to get a room at the Royal Pacific, which allows access to early entry to Harry Potter.
+Families seeking just to see the Wizarding World of Harry Potter can do so in two mornings–especially if they follow this site’s advice to get a room at the Royal Pacific or Cabana Bay Beach Resort, which allows early entry to Harry Potter.

 It also has a minor ride, The Flight of the Hippogriff, and a number of physical spaces themed after Hogwarts and other key settings of the Harry Potter books and movies.